Aruba Networks is trying to take the hassle out of providing voice to remote workers by creating a line of remote

 Aruba has also unveiled a line of branch office routers that securely and transparently connect remote offices to the corporate LAN.

-With list prices starting at under $100, Aruba has set its sights squarely on capturing the
+With list prices starting at under $100, Aruba has set its sights squarely on capturing the growing telecommuter and teleworker market, with a keen focus on a low price point and simple deployment.

 Paul DeBeasi, an analyst with the Burton Group, said the foray into home office and teleworker IP telephony could win Aruba some ready converts among enterprises looking to bring remote workers easily and securely onto corporate networks with a minimum of fuss.